Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which of these feels best for long movie nights?

-Emerson stayed the most comfortable for long stretches because it held posture without feeling mushy, though it can feel warm over time.
+Emerson stayed the most comfortable on long movie sessions in our tests because it held posture well without going flat, though it did feel warmer than the others over time.

 Which is easiest in a small apartment?